-Most Colorado libraries offer adult programs at the library during the day on weekdays, weekday evenings, weekends, as well as off-site.
+Most Colorado libraries offer adult programs at the library during the day on weekdays, weekday evenings, weekends, and also off-site.
 These robust offerings at multiple times and locations are most common in larger libraries, and less common in smaller libraries.